 Below: 1st photo - The corollas are usually white as the common name implies, but may shade to blue or pale purple.
 The corolla has 5 rounded lobes, the calyx is green with 5 teeth with ovate bracts beneath that are shorter.
 2nd photo - Seeds are oblong, 4-angled and brown at maturity separating from a 4-chambered capsule.

 Notes: White Vervain is indigenous to the Garden; Eloise Butler catalogued it on Sept, 6, 1907.
+Martha Crone planted it in 1953.
 It is found in North America from the Great Plains eastward, except for the maritime provinces of Canada.
 In Minnesota it is found in many counties throughout the state except for the NE section and other widely scattered counties.

 There are 5 Verbenas found today in Minnesota, 4 native and 1 introduction.
 Also 3 other species that are known historically only, with some question as to whether they ever were found here.
 The extant Verbenas are: V. hastata, Blue or Swamp Vervain; V. simplex, Narrow-leaved Vervain; V. stricta, Hoary Vervain; V. urticifolia, White Vervain; and V. bracteata, Large-bracted Vervain.
 The latter is the introduction.
 V. simplex is on the state's Special Concern List.

 References: Plant characteristics are generally from sources 1A, 32, W2, W3, W7 & W8 plus others as specifically applied.
 Distribution principally from W1, W2 and 28C.
 Planting history generally from 1, 4 & 4a.
 Other sources by specific reference.
 See Reference List for details.

 Friends of the Wild Flower Garden, Inc. Text and photos are by G. D. Bebeau unless otherwise credited. "www.friendsofthewildflowergarden.org"